 In this article, you will read all about softshell jackets.
 We will discuss their types, purpose, some of the softshell jacket styles and when you can wear them.
 We have summed up everything you need to know about the versatile softshell jackets, so that you can make an informed choice while buying one.

 Softshell jackets are flexible, thin and stretchy, making them super comfortable and easy to layer.
 Even during a high output activity, you can easily move while wearing a softshell.
 They are not completely waterproof, but are highly breathable and wick away the moisture keeping you dry.

-Due to their sleek style and snug fit, softshell jackets are appropriate for layering everyday casual outfits.
+Due to their sleek style and snug fit, softshell jackets are appropriate for layering everyday casual outfits for men & women both.